-Kerala Police Telecommunication is the backbone of the Police Force in the State.
+Kerala Police Telecommunication is the communication backbone of the Police force in the State.
 The Police Telecommunication wing is the Communication and Technical wing of the Police Department.
-Different branches of Kerala Police are actively linked 24 X 7 with utmost care and due consideration to strategical importance.
+Different branches of Kerala Police are actively and wirelessly linked 24 X 7 with utmost care and due consideration to strategic importance.

 Police Telecommunication is functioning as per the Rules and Procedures of Government of India viz.
 Wireless and Telegraphic Act 1932, Radio Procedures and relevant Manuals.

 The basic duties and responsibilities of this Unit are to provide Telecommunication network to the day to day Policing in the Districts, to maintain the equipment and to repair the same through regular monitoring.
-We also have our independent Training wing and Maintenance and Repair Workshop.
-Our other important duties include installation of special communication systems for VVIP Security bandobust, Sabarimala Festival season, Election duties, disaster management and grave Law and order situations etc.
+They also have an independent Training wing and Maintenance and Repair Workshop.
+Other important duties include installation of special communication systems for VVIP Security bandobust, Sabarimala pilgrimage season, Election duties, disaster management and grave Law and order situations etc.

-Kerala Police Telecommunication Unit is an integral part of the Police Force of Kerala.
-Even today HF communication is working and is maintained as a hot standby in the event of any natural calamity which may collapse all other long distance communication network.
-Today we provide RT communication through out the state in VHF and UHF for all the L&O duties of the Police force of Kerala.
-This is achieved through a series of Repeater Stations situated on top of hills and mountains in very remote forest areas, manned by Telecom personnel, working round the clock.
+Even today HF communication is working and is maintained as the most reliable and hot standby in the event of any natural calamity which may lead to collapse of all other long distance communication networks.
+Today RT communication throughout the state in VHF and UHF for all the L&O duties of the Police force of Kerala is facilitated by Tele unit.
+This is achieved through a series of Repeater Stations situated on top of hills and mountains in very remote forest areas, manned by Telecom personnel, working round the clock and in tough climatic conditions.
 All the RT communications are recorded and stored in Voice Loggers, which are tamper proof and can be retrieved any time for verification.
-In addition we have a computer network connecting all the major establishments of Kerala Police.
+In addition there is a dedicated computer network connecting all the major establishments of Kerala Police.